 Family and Community Engagement: ACT Now plans to harness existing investments in Family and Community Engagement in Illinois, as well as the infrastructure built during this grant period, to scale and sustain Family and Community Engagement in the state.
-Illinois uses state funding to fund the Parent Mentor Program.
-Parent Mentors help fill persistent equity gaps by volunteering in classrooms for two hours per day for at least 100 hours.
-The Parent Mentors are supported by weekly training on classroom instructional practices and leadership.
+Illinois uses state funding to fund the Parent Mentor Program.107 Parent Mentors help fill persistent equity gaps by volunteering in classrooms for two hours per day for at least 100 hours.
+The Parent Mentors are supported by weekly training on classroom instructional practices and leadership training.
 As a result, they support each other to pursue their goals and unite the school community for long term change.
-In addition, after 100 participation hours, parents receive a stipend for their time, incentivizing participation.
+In addition, after 100 participation hours, parents receive a stipend for their time.
+Programs such as this can serve to promote academic achievement as well and family and community engagement.

 Further, some OST funding sources also allow for funding to be spent on family and community engagement, such as 21st CCLC, Teen REACH, and ISBE's After School Programs grant.
 ACT Now has developed resources, toolkits, and trainings that help programs to use existing programmatic initiatives and funding sources to engage family and community partners through these types of programs.
-In addition, districts are given access to family engagement funding through Title IV Part B in ESEA.111 We can also coach districts in using this funding to support family and community engagement in the community schools model.
+In addition, districts are given access to family engagement funding through Title IV Part B in ESEA.108 We can also coach districts in using this funding to support family and community engagement in the community schools model.

 Collaborative Leadership Practices: The largest asset to assist in sustaining collaborative leadership practices will be the examples of successful practices from grantees and the infrastructure for collaboration that those grantees have built in their communities.
 Once identified districts have taken the time to develop advisory boards, plans for collaboration, and new partnerships through this grant, they will have the infrastructure in place to continue this work after the grant period.
 These successful models of collaboration and examples of successful partnerships will also be instructional to new districts that begin this work.

-Through our community schools coordinator coaching process, we will develop templates and trainings to support districts in establishing the model.
+Through our community schools coordinator coaching process, we will develop templates and trainings to support districts in establishing the community schools model.
+We will record these trainings and have the instructional sessions and resources developed available to additional districts that choose to pursue this model.
 Further, we will have a cohort of community schools coordinators that have been through this process and can be leveraged as coaches to support additional districts in the state through a mentorship model.